msjimc/RunningWindowsProgramsOnLinux/ubuntu.md

 # Ubuntu:

 ## Starting point
-Ubuntu 'Noble Numbat' 24.04 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and 25 GB hard disk and was configured with default settings.
+Ubuntu 'Noble Numbat' 24.04 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and VirtualBox: 25 GB hard disk or HyperV: dynamically resizing hard disk and was configured with default settings.
 It uses the gnome desktop.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.